Dasharath Rangasala

 The stadium is used mostly for football matches and cultural programmes.
-It has floodlights installed, to facilitate matches and events in the evenings.
-Most of Nepal's national and international tournaments are held in this stadium.
-Nepal's primary football division, Martyr's Memorial League, is also held on this ground every year.
 The stadium has also been the only host of the inaugural 2021 Nepal Super League season.

 History

 The stadium was built in 1956.
+It was built over a large lotus pond.

+On 13 March 1988, the 1988 Kathmandu stadium disaster occurred.
+About 30,000 people were present in the stadium to watch a match between two clubs from Nepal and Bangladesh when a hailstorm broke out, causing a stampede as the supporters rushed to locked exits to escape the hailstorm.
+According to reports, about 93 people died in the stampede, including two police officers and a 12-year-old child.
+More than 100 people were hospitalized with injuries.
+It was considered one of the most catastrophic events in the history of sports.

-It was renovated in 1998 to host the 1999 South Asian Games.
+The stadium was renovated in 1998 to host the 1999 South Asian Games.
 In 2011, it was renovated again to host the 2012 AFC Challenge Cup.

-As Nepal's biggest stadium, the stadium has hosted many important events.
+As Nepal's biggest stadium, it has hosted many important events.
 The 2012 AFC Challenge Cup and the 2013 SAFF Championship were held here, with the Halchowk Stadium hosting some of the matches as well.
 Numerous cultural festivals and musical events took place here as well.
 The 2011 concert of Bryan Adams was held in this stadium and was his first rock concert in Nepal.

 The stadium suffered damage from the April 2015 earthquake that hit Nepal.

 After the earthquake, the stadium was renovated for the third time and the opening was done again on 1 December 2019 for the 2019 South Asian Games.

-Major catastrophe

-On 13 March 1988, about 30,000 people were present in the stadium to watch a match between two clubs from Nepal and Bangladesh when a hailstorm broke out, causing a stampede as the supporters tried to escape the stadium.
-According to reports, about 93 people died in the stampede, including two police officers and a 12-year-old child.
-More than 100 people were hospitalised with injuries.
-It was considered one of the worst catastrophic events in the history of sports.
+In March 2024, the Nepalese national team were forced to move their upcoming home games to the Middle East as the stadium had failed to meet FIFA standards.